lavignes/pixui/README.md

 to a raster.
 * Is internally implemented as an immediate-mode library.
 Layout and rendering is done in ~2 passes with zero retained state.
-* Supports variable width PCF and BDF bitmap fonts.
+* Supports variable-width PCF and BDF bitmap fonts.
 * Elegant event-handling and response "system".
 See THEORY below.

 THEORY: